 4. Link Building Tools

 Link Miner is the perfect tool for the Broken Link Building tactic.
 It’s fast and very easy to use and understand.
+If you want to find a little more about broken link building check out the Broken Link Building Bible.

 Moz SEO Toolbar & Majestic Backlink Analyzer Extensions

 An absolutely essential tool for checking whether a site is up to scratch.
 Both do a very similar job, showing instant vital SEO information about the site you’re currently on.
+I use both in conjunction with each other as find you get a better overall feel for the site using both as they look at slightly different indicators.

 Ahrefs Site Explorer